hadv/ethaura/docs/erc7579-module-architecture.md

         ├── LargeTransactionGuardHook - Built-in (disabled by default, threshold = type(uint256).max)
         └── User-installed hooks (WhitelistHook, SpendingLimitHook, etc.)
 ```

+**Why SessionKeyExecutorModule is an Executor (not Validator):**
+- Session keys have temporal validity (expire after `validUntil`)
+- If SessionKey was a Validator and user removed P256MFAValidator, the account would be permanently locked after session keys expire
+- As an Executor, P256MFAValidator remains the only validator, ensuring the "last validator" protection works correctly
+- Cleaner architecture: session keys are "delegated execution" not "alternative authentication"

 **Key Design Decisions:**
 - No separate ECDSAValidatorModule - recovery handled by SocialRecoveryModule (Executor)